 Margaret Miller has taught English and writing skills in high schools and colleges throughout the country.
 She holds a Bachelor of Arts in English from Hollins College in Roanoke, Virginia and a Master of Fine Arts in Writing from Bowling Green University in Bowling Green, Ohio.

 An accomplished writer with more than 15 years of experience in corporate communications, Margaret has produced marketing materials, case studies, white papers, website copy/blogs, electronic and printed newsletters, letters and speeches for clients in all industry sectors.
-Her articles, interviews and essays have been published in approximately 100 journals and publications here and abroad.
+Approximately 100 of her articles, interviews and essays have been published in journals and publications here and abroad.
 Margaret also has an extensive music background and sings with the Houston Masterworks Chorus.

 An eager student of world culture, Margaret has traveled to 17 countries and more than half of the fifty United States.
 She’s proud to be a native Houstonian and to call Texas home.